tnichols217/notes/College/Additional Questions.md

 5. Name one thing you are looking forward to experiencing at Stanford.
 (50 words)

 > [!para]
 > I am looking forward to getting to meet people with similar interests as me, as here there are not too many people interested in Computer Science.
-It would be a
+It would be a dead to be able to take part in a culture that understands computer science and talk to pe

 ## Short Essay
 1. Virtually all of Stanford's undergraduates live on campus.
 Write a note to your future roommate that reveals something about you or that will help your roommate — and us — get to know you better.
 (100 to 250 words)